 Very early onset inflammatory bowel disease (VEOIBD) has been defined as IBD that occurs in children less than 6 years of age.
 Until a few years ago it was thought impossible for a child of this age to have Crohn’s or colitis and therefore it now has its own category of VEOIBD and there are paediatric gastroenterologists specialising in this age group.

 Early-onset IBD is typically more severe than infantile-onset and adult-onset disease but as this is relatively new in this age group follow-up studies have yet to be done.
 There is no indication that they will continue to have more severe disease than children diagnosed at a later stage.
 The symptoms in this young age are very much the same as older children with other forms of IBD – tummy pain, diarrhoea, blood in their poo, fatigue, loss of weight are all indicators.
-However there are extra challenges for parents of very young children, especially if they have not reached the stage of potty training.
-There is absolutely no way that you can explain to a very young child what is going on, or that things will get better.
-Neither are they able to say how they feel or what is hurting most.
+However there are extra challenges for parents of very young children, especially if they have not reached the stage of potty training, and are unable to say how they feel or what is hurting most.

 tests and treatments for very early onset IBD